MrX-8B/MiSTer-Arcade-SEGASYS1/README.txt

   2. copy releases/*.rbf to /media/fat/_Arcade/cores
   3. copy ROM zip files  to /media/fat/_Arcade/mame

+If you copied the file to _Arcade/cores, rename it to "SEGASYS1_*.rbf" with the "Arcade-" at the head of the file name removed.

 Be sure to use the MRA file in "releases" of this repository.
 It does not guarantee the operation when using other MRA files.